 How Much Salmon Should I Give My Dog?

-It is recommend to limit your dog’s portion of salmon to no more than 100 grams per 10 pounds of body weight.
-Also, no more then one serving of cooked salmon per week.
-Can dogs eat salmon?
-Yes if you make sure you follow the tips above.
+It is recommended to limit your dog’s portion of salmon to no more than 100 grams per 10 pounds of body weight.
+Also, no more than one serving of cooked salmon per week.

-But still the best way to give salmon to your dog is to purchase dog food that already has salmon as their main ingredient.
+But still, the best way to give salmon to your dog is to purchase dog food that already has salmon as its main ingredient.

 Are there dry dog foods that contain salmon?